4d/docs/docs/FormObjects/webArea_overview.md

 :::note

-In a built application, the custom 4DCEFParameters.json file is added to the Resources folder of the project.
+In a built application, the custom 4DCEFParameters.json file is to be added to the Resources folder of the project.

 :::